 Errors on Form DS-160:

 Mistakes or inconsistencies on the application form can trigger a denial.
-It’s crucial for applicants to ensure accuracy and completeness when filling out this form.
+Applicants must ensure accuracy and completeness when filling out this form.

 Previous Visa Denials or Immigration Violations: